kubernetes/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 ### Meaning of memory

 Limits and requests for `memory` are measured in bytes.
-You can express memory as a plain integer or as a fixed-point integer using one of these suffixes:
+You can express memory as a plain integer or as a fixed-point number using one of these suffixes:
 E, P, T, G, M, K. You can also use the power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki.
 For example, the following represent roughly the same value: